Kingmakers: Development

 Kingmakers is developed by Redemption Road Games.
-Kingmakers was first announced by publisher TinyBuild on February 20, 2024.
+Kingmakers was first announced by publisher tinyBuild on February 20, 2024.
 The studio has been working on the game for over five years.
 The game has been further delayed from its 8 October 2025 release date.

+In July 2026, tinyBuild and Redemption Road showcased the first-ever public playable demo of Kingmakers at Bilibili World 2026.

 Film adaptation

-On August 8, 2024, Story Kitchen announced that a live-action film adaptation of the game is in development with TinyBuild and Redemption Road Games.
+On August 8, 2024, a live-action film adaptation of the game was announced to be in development with Story Kitchen, TinyBuild, and Redemption Road Games.
+On December 15, 2025, Netflix bought the rights to distribute the film with TinyBuild and 21 Laps Entertainment producing while Story Kitchen remains on board for creative leadership.
+Flashback writer and director Christopher MacBride is attached to pen the script.